-There’s no doubt that motorcyclists face a myriad of challenges as they ride on Atlanta’s congested streets.
+There’s no doubt that motorcyclists face myriad of challenges as they ride on Atlanta’s congested streets.
 Just last week, yet another motorcyclist was killed in a hit-and-run accident in Atlanta.

 While motorcycle riding comes with a unique set of challenges, motorist negligence and in this case, callousness, don’t make it easier for Atlanta’s motorcyclists.
 These people have little protection from injuries, apart from the helmets they wear.
 They’re at high risk for serious injuries, including multiple body trauma, brain injuries, spinal cord injuries and amputations when they are involved in an accident.
+Common sense dictates here: if you are traveling at 70 MPH on the interstate and get thrown from your motorcycle onto asphalt with cars and trucks all traveling at the same speed around you, you have little chance of surviving.

 As an Atlanta motorcycle accident lawyer, I know that motorcyclists here face special challenges as they ride through the city’s congested streets.
-Not only are our highways and roads some of the busiest in the country, but Atlanta’s motorists have been named in more than one survey, as some of the most aggressive drivers in the US.
+Not only are our highways and roads some of the busiest in the country, but Atlanta’s motorists have been named in more than one survey, as some of the most aggressive drivers in the country.
 Aggressive drivers don’t bode well for a motorcyclist.
 In fact, most motorcycle accidents every year in the Atlanta area can be traced to impatient motorists, who simply couldn’t be bothered to yield to a motorcyclist.